whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 If you haven't offered your rabbit grapes so far then it might be a good idea to cut it up in half.
 This way it is easier for them to smell and taste the juice.

-Feeding to many grapes at a time could cause digestive problems with your rabbit.
+Feeding too many grapes at a time could cause digestive problems with your rabbit.
 And in the long run, all that sugar will probably cause other problems like obesity.
 In other words, make sure to **offer grapes in small amounts**.
 As a simple rule of thumb feed **one grape per rabbit per day**.

 _So sure, rabbits can eat grapes as an occasional treat.
 They are also easy to hand-feed your bunny and allow you to develop a close bond with your pet._